drjingma/drjingma.github.io/team/_posts/2024-09-16-bumjunpark.md

 field:
 ---

-Bumjun is a second-year PhD student in the [Department of Biostatistics](https://www.biostat.washington.edu/people/bumjun-park) at the University of Washington.
+Bumjun is a third-year PhD student in the [Department of Biostatistics](https://www.biostat.washington.edu/people/bumjun-park) at the University of Washington.
 Bumjun is currently working on inference for microbial networks.